 SELECT column1, column2.....

-If you observe above syntax we used CREATE VIEW statement to create new view with SELECT statement.
+If you observe the above syntax we used CREATE VIEW statement to create a new view with the SELECT statement.

-IF NOT EXISTS – This option will help us to prevent creating views which is already exists.
+IF NOT EXISTS – This option will help us to prevent creating views that already exist.

 Select Statement – The defined SELECT statements will be packed as view.

-Now we will see how to create view using select statements with example for that we need create two tables dept_master and emp_master and need to insert some data.
+Now we will see how to create a view using select statements with example for that we need to create two tables dept_master and emp_master and need to insert some data.

-To create and insert some data in dept_master table use following query.
+To create and insert some data in the dept_master table use the following query.